All volunteers are trained with 40 hours of horticultural classes and return 40 hours of volunteer service in Blount County.

 The classes are taught by professors and other industry professionals who share their knowledge and experience.

 To obtain the Extension Master Gardeners Certificate: 40 hours of volunteer service in addition to attending the classes is required.
 Once the certificate has been achieved (the second year of service), the volunteer hours requirement to maintain Master Gardener certification and BCMG membership is 25 hours a year.

-Update on 2019 Master Gardener Intern Training
+Master Gardener Intern Training - What's it like?

 Sharp also covered a section on new shrubs that have been introduced to the market over the past several years and gave a demonstration on proper pruning techniques.
 Later, during the session, Sharp’s son Stan Sharp, also from "My Personal Gardener", led a timely discussion and demonstration of proper shrub planting and covered the use of organic products in the landscape.

 As is standard with the MG Program in Tennessee, all Interns must complete 40 hours of volunteer activity and accumulate an additional 8 hours of CEU credits in the calendar year of their Internship to reach the Certified level.
-It isn’t too early to begin thinking of recruiting people to join the ranks and take the General Training Course in 2020.
-Current plans call for an evening class schedule that would again begin in January of next year.
-Watch for more information and announcements.

-Master Gardener General Training Class for 2020
+Master Gardener General Training Class

-The Master Gardener program, conducted throughout the US and Canada, is a two part educational effort in which avid gardeners are provided intense horticulture training.
+The Master Gardener program, conducted throughout the US and Canada, is a two part educational effort in which enthusiastic gardeners are provided intense horticulture training.
 In return they “pay back” local university extension agents through volunteerism.